jwillisch/xmlAnnotate/README.md

 Introducing xmlAnnotate

-xmlAnnotate is a simple program that helps researcher transfer their human-labeled xml annotations into a file more conducive for machine learning and data analysis.
+xmlAnnotate is a simple program that helps researchers transfer their human-labeled xml annotations into a file more conducive for machine learning and data analysis.

 XML annotate provides a function to automate data extraction from text annotations contained in multiple or single .xml files.